Open-source LLM security

 Built on the literature, not on vibes

 Parapet's defense layers are grounded in published academic research on LLM security, prompt injection, and adversarial attacks on language models.
 Our multi-turn scoring formula — peak + accumulation — achieves 90.8% recall at 1.20% FPR on 10,654 conversations, without invoking an LLM.
+Read the paper: arXiv:2602.11247.

 Your LLM deserves a wall